FSC Research Workshop | 29 October 2019 | DAZ Berlin

 Registration information on the FSC RESEARCH WORKSHOP 2019:

 Participation in the workshop is without charge or fees.
 However, note that participation is restricted on confirmed registration afore.
-A registration email must contain contact details and affiliation or activity.
-We do not accept registrations without this information.
+A registration email has to contain contact details and affiliation or activity.
+Registrations without this information cannot be accepted.

 Registrations only via firstname.lastname@example.org